jxlsteam/jxls/jxls-site/src/site/markdown/index.md

 Jxls v2.9.0 is released!
 ========================

-The project was moved to Github.
+The project was moved to Github and starting from Jxls 2.9.0 all the development is happening in here.

 Java 8 is set to be the minimum version required to use Jxls library.